Hypomasculinity

-Hypomasculinity is a psychological term for the absence of male stereotypical traits.
+Hypomasculinity is a sociological and psychological term for the absence of stereotypical male traits.
 For example, it is the absence of the de-emphasising of feelings and relationships.
 Oftentimes, individuals who exhibit hypomasculine traits display unmasculine professional or physical characteristics that deviate from the norm.

 A Jungian interpretation of this would be of an overwhelmingly strong anima or female complex.
 This term can be pejorative and it is important not to place a moral interpretation on whether it is desirable, only by whether it is adaptive or maladaptive.
 Its opposite behavior is termed hypermasculinity.

-Anorexia nervosa

-Hypomasculinity is commonly attained by male anorexics.
-The hypomasculinity includes a demasculinized physique and actual reduction or cessation of sexual functioning as a result of deliberate malnutrition.
+Social Construction and Context